Castlemaine Art Museum: Funding

 Lack of funds has historically handicapped the Gallery's acquisitions of significant works of art.
+In 1916 an annual state government grant of a mere £30 ($2,836.00 value in 2020) was " ... to be spent on pictures, and pictures only".
+By 1937 this had been raised to £100, with the municipality contributing only £6.
 After WWI it survived on subscribers, door takings and a government grant of £20 per annum, and finances were particularly strained when it had found a permanent home during a period coinciding with the Great Depression, when all government funding was withdrawn until 1935.

 Nevertheless, bequests were forthcoming, such as that for the portrait of Edna Thomas, by John Longstaff, funded from the will of F. McKillop, editor of the Castlemaine Mail.
-It relied also on direct donations of works, such as Billy McInnes's large canvas Ploughing and etchings by Norman Lindsay given by Sir Baldwin Spencer, and Dame Nellie Melba's gifts of a portrait of her father David Mitchell by Hugh Ramsey and Frederick McCubbin's Golden Sunlight.
+The gallery relied also on direct donations of works, by artists such as Elioth Gruner who gave his In the Orchard, in 1920; in 1936 James Quinn donated two female studies; and in 1930 Tom Roberts gifted a late landscape, Wayside, Kallista and Reconciliation, companion to his A Summer Morning Tiff at Ballarat, writing: ‘Talisman’, Kallista Vic.
+Apr 16/30.
+Dear Mr Brent Clark–Thanks for the catalogue & all good fortune to your gallery...Now here’s a suggestion for you to think on.
+I have just bought back a painting done at Box Hill a while ago & I don’t want to offer it for sale; and it is too big for our bungalow house.
+It’s ‘Reconciliation’ & above 5 ft high.
+You and your committee might have to have a look at it.
+It’s at Gill’s, 100 Exhibition St and it’s for your gallery if you wish to have it—with my best wishes.
+With all compliments and congratulations on your good progress, Faithfully Yours, Tom Roberts".
+Billy McInnes's large canvas Ploughing and etchings by Norman Lindsay was given by Sir Baldwin Spencer, and Dame Nellie Melba's made gifts of a portrait of her father David Mitchell by Hugh Ramsey and Frederick McCubbin's Golden Sunlight.
+The Argus reported in 1937 that "through Mr Max Meldrum, the Castlemaine Art Gallery has received five pictures, three by Miss Clarice Beckett, one by A. C. Colquhoun, and one by Max Meldrum, while Rupert Bunny has given a picture which he formerly had in the Sydney Art Gallery."
 Locals contributed to special subscription funds in order to secure desirable works unlikely to be donated, as they did in 1925 for Charles Wheeler's The Last Ray.